Skip to main content

 Updated over a week ago

-Any type of testing that is performed on the Testlio Platform includes tasks – test plans to be executed during a Run, issues that need to be reproduced or verified, run results to be reviewed, tests to be updated, and much more.
-Tasks are a critical part of how work gets done at Testlio.
+All work that gets done through the Testlio platform involves tasks.
+These tasks can be any kind of work: test plans to be executed during a run, issues that need to be reproduced or verified, run results to be reviewed, tests to be updated, and much more.

 1. In the Tasks module, click New task.